namalkanti/namalkanti.github.io/content/articles/Lab/RustAndKotlin.md

 I'm familiar with.
 Rust's traits are different in that they emphasize object behavior instead of identity.
 This is supposed to be semantically clearer when defining datatypes and how they should be used.
 Leaving the traditional object oriented paradigm is a way that learning Rust can expand how I think about programming.
-The combination of speed and type safety is also something that neither Python or C++ have.

 [Rocket](rocket.rs) is a web development framework in Rust that's mature.
 Some initial code samples suggest it's very similar to Flask; so I hope to adapt to it quickly.